LiberatorUSA/GUCEF/README.md

 - gucefCOMCORE: Optional library used when building software that performs basic networking
 - gucefCOM: Optional library used when building software that performs networking and uses fairly industry standard functionality such as StatsD
 - gucefWEB: Optional library used when building software that performs Internet/Web style networking
-- gucefPUBSUB: Planned, needs split from gucefCOMCORE: Optional library used when building software that uses publish/subscribe concepts
+- gucefPUBSUB: Optional library used when building software that uses publish/subscribe concepts
 - gucefGUI: Optional library used when a GUI is needed.
 Main focus is on GUIs within the context of rendering not OS native GUIs
 - gucefINPUT: Optional library used when support for human input devices is needed.
 - gucefLOADER: Optional library used when dynamically loading multiple GUCEF platform versions dynamically